CarlQLange/chatgpt-arcana.el/readme.md

 ## Usage

 There are various interactive functions available.
 Some of them even work.

-This package, for now, provides the following functionality:
+This package provides the following functionality:

-- Chat with GPT in Emacs with `chatgpt-arcana-chat-start-chat` (this is the best part of this package).
+- Chat with GPT in Emacs with `chatgpt-arcana-chat-start-chat` or `chatgpt-arcana-chat-start-chat-with-system-prompt`.
+Automatically sends the selected region, if there is one.
-- Generate text content based on prompt and optionally selected region using `chatgpt-arcana-query`
-- Replace selected text region with generated text content using `chatgpt-arcana-replace-region`
-- Insert generated text at the current cursor position with informative context lines using `chatgpt-arcana-insert-at-point-with-context`
-- Insert generated text at, after or before selected text region using `chatgpt-arcana-insert-after-region` and `chatgpt-arcana-insert-before-region` and `chatgpt-arcana-insert-at-point`
-- Chat buffer auto-naming (modify prompt with custom var `chatgpt-arcana-generated-buffer-name-prompt`)
+- Chat buffer auto-naming (modify prompt with custom var `chatgpt-arcana-generated-buffer-name-prompt`).
-- Chat session autosave and automatic file naming (disable with custom var`chatgpt-arcana-chat-autosave-enabled`, modify save directory with `chatgpt-arcana-chat-autosave-directory`)
+- Chat session autosave and automatic file naming (disable with custom var`chatgpt-arcana-chat-autosave-enabled`, modify save directory with `chatgpt-arcana-chat-autosave-directory`).
+- Automatically handles token overflow for chats with several available strategies (`chatgpt-arcana-token-overflow-strategy` and `chatgpt-arcana-token-overflow-token-goal`)
+- Operate on your text or code with `chatgpt-arcana-replace-region`,  `chatgpt-arcana-insert-at-point-with-context`, and several others.
+- Use the `spell` eshell command to convert natural language into shell commands (when including `extras/chatgpt-arcana-eshell`).
+- [Very experimental] Create an agent that can use tools including web search and code eval with `query-loop` (when including `extras/chatgpt-arcana-react`)

 ## Installation